-I have only made two Outfit of the Day collages for this scarf, so far, but will add more as I continue to wear it.
+I have only made three Outfit of the Day collages for this scarf, so far, but will add more as I continue to wear it.
 The scarf was purchased to wear with my clothes in navy and other shades of blue and also my developing collection of grey pieces.
 I am really happy with the way it looks with my accessories too, particularly my bluette pompei Midi-Muse handbag from Massaccesi (see image below).

 These are a few quick ties that I made to show the versatility of the scarf.
 As the texture of the scarf is so different to the silk twill 90cm carrés and also due to the nature of the design, I feel that casual knots are more in keeping.

 Clockwise, starting on the left: cowboy knot, criss-cross knot, asymmetric wrap, scarf folded into a triangle and tied around neck using a scarf ring, similar to previous but scarf more loosely tied, unknown name for knot but tied using a MaiTai scarf ring!

 As this is a very new scarf design, there is very little written about it.
 There are, however, lots of modelling photos of the different colourways in this thread on The Purse Forum:

 This is the designer, Jan Bajtlik’s, own site: